nikhilsath/crossbook/README.md

     - **number:** Renders a numeric input (`<input type="number">`) with the current value.
     - **date:** Renders a date picker (`<input type="date">`) with the current value.
     - **default (text):** Renders a basic text input for any other field type (e.g., simple text or unrecognized types).
+    - For number fields, the input’s `onchange` handler calls `field_ajax.js` to save the new value via `fetch`, displaying a short “Saved” indicator without refreshing the page.
   - After the input, a "Save" submit button and a "Cancel" link are provided.
 The Cancel link leads back to the detail view of the record (without the `edit` param), effectively canceling edit mode.
 - If the field is **not** being edited (normal display mode):
   - For **textarea** fields (which contain HTML content), it wraps the value in a `<div class="prose">` and marks it safe, so the HTML formatting is rendered.
 This nicely displays paragraphs, links, etc., with Tailwind’s typography styles.